xieguanglei/dalaran/README.md

 2. You don't need to provide umdName option.
 3. You don't need to provide lib option.
 4. Default option of buildSuffix is `bundle` but not `min`.
-5. You can use commonsChunk option to enable commonsChunk plugin.

 ### directory structure